sapegin/washingcode-book/manuscript/Naming_is_hard.md

 <!-- expect(findFirstNonEmptyArray([], [1], [2,3])).toEqual([1]) -->

-Here `arrays` and `array` are totally fine since that’s exactly what they represent: a generic array, we don’t yet know what it’s going to hold and for the context of this function it doesn’t matter, it could work with any array.
+Here `arrays` and `array` are totally fine since that’s exactly what they represent: a generic array, we don’t yet know what it’s going to hold, and for the context of this function it doesn’t matter, it could work with any array.

-Next, **imprecise** names are the names that don’t describe the object enough.
+Next, **imprecise** names are names that don’t describe the object enough.
 One of the common cases is names with number suffixes.
 Usually, it happens for two reasons:

 1. We have multiple objects of the same kind.
-2. We do some processings of an object and use numbers to store a processed object.
+2. We do some processing of an object and use numbers to store a processed object.
 3. We’re making a new version of an already existing module.

-In both cases the solution is to clarify each name.
+In both cases, the solution is to clarify each name.

-For the first two cases, try to find something that differentiates the objects, and make the names more precise.
+For the first two cases, try to find something that differentiates the objects, and makes the names more precise.

 Consider this example: